GregoryFaust/SVsim/README.md

 ```
 **Two additional commands to create Insertions at random target locations:**
 ```
-INS seqName startOffset endOffset strand [contigSuffix] - INSert source region specified by original offsets at random target location.
+INS seqName SRO ERO strand [contigSuffix] - INSert source region specified by original offsets at random target location.
                                             strand is {+|-}
                                             contigSuffix is appended to contig name (e.g. "Alu" or whatever) INC baseSequence [contigName]             - INsert Constant base sequence at random target location. contigName will specify name of sequence.
 Defaults to "LITERAL".

 ```